oceanprotocol-archive/OEPs/8/README.md

 * Identify the recommended additional attributes that SHOULD be included in a DDO to facilitate Asset search
 * Provide an example of an Asset Metadata object and additional links for reference

+## Life Cycle of Metadata

+Metadata is first created by the publisher of the asset.
+The publisher has knowledge of the file URL's, and they are stored in plaintext.
+After publication, the metadata store (Aquarius) will return the Metadata with encrypted URL's.

 ## Base Attributes

 The base attributes are recommended to be included in the Asset Metadata.